'Tidal wave': Omicron could put U.S. COVID-19 surge into overdrive - NewsBreak

 “GET BOOSTED NOW.
 Tidal wave of Omicron likely coming to a hospital near you soon,” Dr. Tom Frieden, former chief of the Centers for Disease Control and Prevention (CDC), posted on Twitter.

-Preliminary data in South Africa suggests Omicron leads to milder illness than the Delta variant, which is still driving much of the current wave of infections.
+Preliminary data in South Africa suggests Omicron leads to milder illness than the Delta variant, which is still driving much of the current wave.
 But a British study released on Friday found no difference in severity between the two variants.

 Either way, Omicron’s extraordinary level of infectiousness means it could cause many additional deaths, the top U.S. infectious disease expert, Dr. Anthony Fauci, said on Friday.